sarahciston/codingcare/_drafts/lavenderhaze.md

 ## I'm not a protestor.
 I don't want to change my life.
 What can I even do?
 Nothing, right?

 The illusion is that the only way to speak out is to protest, get beat up by police, something physical.
 These are valuable forms, but there are many other forms.
 Along with mutual aid support for those who are protesting and addressing the many other aspects of the ongoing genocides, I think there are a few things I want to consider with regard to the AI tools and automated decision-making systems specifically:

+## Who am I to talk about this?
+Do I feel safe talking about this?
+Is it fair to want to feel safe?

+To still want a new country to keep me.
+A friend not to be embarrassed.
+A degree not revoked.
+I know none of these matter more than life, more than the inhumanity I should be sacrificing more for.
+Those of us with the ability to chose, are chosing each day how much to turn away.
+How much to weigh in.
+Some see that they have no choice, they must intervene because the stakes are too high.
+Those of us who have not yet intervened have not yet realized the stakes.
+And maybe they won't affect you, or me, right away, or at all, but you may find yourself in a room with an Amazon echo you don't know is active, or a car with smart advertisements.
+You may find yourself (Talking Heads).
+You may find yourself holding parts of someone you know and weeping.
+I cannot [say/know] what any of us will witness or endure.
+I only know that we are all connected, that your suffering and your life are tied to mine.

 # Five Things to Do Now